jkoelmel/networking_in_python/README.md

 # Python-Networking
- Python Implementation of mutliple layers of the OSI model
+ Python Implementation of multiple layers of the OSI model